aledipa/Free-GPT4-WEB-API/README.md

 ## Configuration

 The server can be configured by editing the `FreeGPT4_Server.py` file.
 You can change the server's port, host, and other settings.
+Please do _not_ edit the settings.json file manually, use the GUI or the corresponding parameters.
+The only cookie needed for the Bing model is _"_U"_.

 ## Main Libraries